UMMS-Biocore/debrowser/README.md

 ![*Figure 9.
 Info Tabs*](http://bioinfo.umassmed.edu/pub/debrowser/debrowser_pics2/info_tabs.png "Figure 9.
 Info Tabs")

-The page will loads with **Scatter Plot**.
+The page will load with **Scatter Plot**.
 You can switch to **Volcano Plot** and **MA Plot** by using **Plot Type** section at the left side of the menu.
 Since these plots are interactive, you can click to **zoom** button on the top of the graph and select the area you would like to zoom in by drawing a rectangle.
 Please see the plots at below:

 ![*Figure 10.
 Main Plots*](http://bioinfo.umassmed.edu/pub/debrowser/debrowser_pics2/example_main_plots.png "Figure 10.
 Main Plots")